Science-geek42/bedrock-wiki/docs/commands/mcfunction.md

 Functions can be executed in-game by typing `/function name_of_function`.
 This will execute all the commands in the function file, all in a single tick.
 Nested functions will also run in the same tick as the parent function.

 Function files can be nested, for example: `BP/functions/teleport/home.mcfunction` will create a new function called `teleport/home`, which can be called in game like `/function teleport/home`.
+Here is what this example might look like.

+<FolderView :paths="[

+'BP/functions/teleport/home.mcfunction',
+'BP/function/kick_all.mcfunction'
+]"></FolderView>

 Functions can be reloaded from the file without leaving the game with the `/reload` command.